-- 3.1 As a specialist, the service provider undertakes to perform the contract diligently, faithfully and competently, and guarantees that all services rendered are in compliance with the contractual conditions and specifications, as well as the statutory requirements. - 3.2 The service provider shall provide the procuring entity with regular information on the progress of work and shall immediately inform it in writing of any circumstances that may interfere with or jeopardise performance in accordance with the contract. - 3.3 The procuring entity shall at all times be entitled to exercise its right of inspection and its right to information concerning all parts of the contract. - The service provider shall not be empowered to represent the procuring entity in the 3.4 absence of a written power of attorney; it may not commit the procuring entity vis-à-vis third parties.
+- 3.1 As a specialist, the service provider undertakes to perform the contract diligently, faithfully and competently, and guarantees that all services rendered are in compliance with the contractual conditions and specifications and the statutory requirements. - 3.2 The service provider shall provide the procuring entity with regular information on the progress of work and shall immediately inform it in writing of any circumstances that may interfere with or jeopardise performance in accordance with the contract. - 3.3 The procuring entity shall at all times be entitled to exercise its right of inspection and information concerning all parts of the contract. - 3.4 The service provider shall not be empowered to represent the procuring entity in the absence of a written power of attorney; it may not commit the procuring entity vis-à-vis third parties.